wrayx/wrayx.github.io/_posts/2022-06-13-configure-vscode-env-for-cpp-on-macos.md

 ## Installing CMake
-CMake can either be installed from its [official website](https://cmake.org/download/) as a GUI application or with the Homebrew command line tool.
+CMake can either be installed from its [official website](https://cmake.org/download/) as a GUI application or with the Homebrew.
 ```shell
 $ brew install cmake
 ```
-If you decide to install it from the website then you will have to open the application and click on the Tool option from the menu bar at top then follows its instruction to set up the command line version.
+If you decide to install CMake from its website, then you will have to open up the application and click on the `Tool` option from the menu bar at top then follows its instruction to set up the command line version.

 ![cmake](/assets/img/resources/20220613_imgs/cmake.png){: width="400" }

 ## Installing OpenCV
+Now we install opencv using Homebrew.
 ```shell
 $ brew install opencv
 $ brew install pkg-config